haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-14-Facade Pattern.md

 You need to perform a few tasks: 1) put the screen down; 2) turn the projector on; 3) set the projector input to DVD; 4) turn the DVD player on; 5) start the DVD player playing.

 But there's more... when the movie is over, how do you turn everything off?
 So let’s see how the Facade Pattern can get us out of this mess so we can enjoy the movie...

+### Definition

+The **Facade Pattern** provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.

 ### Applicability